 While most individuals report recovery from mild/moderate TBI within 3 to 12 months after the injury, it is estimated that 15 to 25% of individuals with TBI have persistent post concussive symptoms (PCS), including cognitive problems (e.g., attention, memory), somatic symptoms (e.g., headache and fatigue), affective symptoms (e.g., depression, irritability), sequelae that undermine the ability to carry out daily activities.
 At present, the primary approach for treating TBI is through physical medicine.
 We use a systematicand unified aproch that is based on neuroplasticity with specific forms of motor-behavioral interventions.

-Balance and Gait assessment
+Quantitative Balance and Gait Assessment for TBI

 Quantitative Electroencephalogram (qEEG)